lpinilla/vim-codepainter/README.md

 ## How to use

 Once installed (I highly recommend [vim-plug](https://github.com/junegunn/vim-plug)), you need to set a color (or use default), select the area you want to "paint" and press F2 (default key-binding) to paint it.
+It works both for visual mode and visual block mode.

 If you had something already painted, selecting and applying the same color will result on removing it.
 If you paint it with another color, it will replace it for the new one.